 Virtual network functions (VNFs) are virtualized tasks formerly carried out by proprietary, dedicated hardware.
 VNFs move individual network functions out of dedicated hardware devices into software that runs on commodity hardware.
 These tasks, used by both network service providers and businesses, include firewalls, domain name system (DNS), caching or network address translation (NAT) and can run as virtual machines (VMs).

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-VNFs can be linked, or chained, together in a way similar to building blocks.
-This is known as service chaining.
-Although the concept is not new, service chaining and the application provisioning process is made shorter and simpler with VNF.
-VNFs exist within a Network Functions Virtualization (NFV) infrastructure and the two acronyms are sometimes interchanged.
+VNFs can be linked together like building blocks in a process known as service chaining.
+Although the concept is not new, service chaining -- and the application provisioning process -- is simplified and shortened using VNFs.

 Benefits of using VNFs

 Traditionally, new services and network functions are installed manually, configured along with their dedicated hardware devices or boxes.
 But with service chaining, for example, if certain functions need to be linked to perform a desired sequence, each dedicated device needs to be manually cabled together accordingly.
 Since VNFs virtualize those functions, eliminating the need for specific hardware, new functions can be deployed as VMs more quickly.

 VNFs can help increase network scalability and agility, while also enabling better use of network resources.
 Other benefits include reducing power consumption and increasing available physical space, since VNFs replace physical hardware.
 These benefits also result in reduced operational and capital expenditure.